coachshea/neo-pipe/readme.md

 npipe\_split
 ------------

-By default, the scratch buffer will be shown in a vertically split window.
-The npipe\_split option.
+The npipe\_split option is 'vnew' by default.
+Meaning, the output buffer will be shown in a vertically and evenly split window.
 As with all options, this can be set on the buffer or global levels, or through a projection.
 The option can be either 'new', 'vnew' (default), or 'tabnew'.
 It's hard to imagine a use case for 'tabnew', but it is available.

 ```vim
 let g:npipe_split = 'new'